KristianSmilenov/hapi-restful-api-example/README.md

 Database setup
 --------------

-* Download the 'net' database from NMS appliance and upload it locally to mysql server.
-(I can provide an sql dump of the databse if necessary)
+* Download the 'net' database from NMS appliance and upload it locally to mysql server. (you can also use the backup scripts located [here](\\KRISPC\Shared\NetDB))
-* Set database configuration in /src/config/constants.js
+* Set database configuration in /src/config/constants.js.
+By default main database is called `net` and the one for testing purpuses - `net_test`

 Run
 ---